[Updated July 30th, 2025 to include the latest releases and make the list relevant for the current year]

 Release Year: 2009 (Arkham Asylum) | Platforms: PlayStation, Xbox, Microsoft Windows, Mac, Nintendo Switch

 The series features arguably the best unarmed combat mechanics outside of pure fighting games.
 For superhero games in particular, the combat is something that has set an unparalleled benchmark.
 The game’s combat has inspired several fighting games as well.
-Then, of course, there is all the other stuff with the Batmobile, the Batarang and what not, all of which is tastefully executed.
-The series also has an intricate story which delves deeply into various prominent antagonists of the franchise.
-All that aside, what really sets the Batman Arkham Series apart is the fact that it features the real Joker Mark Hamill.
+Then, of course, there is all the other stuff with the Batmobile, the Batarang, and whatnot, all of which is tastefully executed.
+The series also has an intricate story that delves deeply into various prominent antagonists of the franchise.
+All that aside, what really sets the Batman Arkham Series apart is the fact that it features the real Joker, Mark Hamill.